amir-kedis/simple_shell/README.md

 * **Amir Kedis**

 ## TODOS:
-- [ ] Display a prompt only in Interactive mode.
-- [ ] Handle the builtin handling and refactor exit
+- [ ] Make the builtin handling and refactor exit
 - [ ] Fix exit not giving the correct exit code

 ## Allowed Functions and System Calls